 4. Safety, Emergency Procedures and Legal Issues

-The pass rate was 59% for candidates attempting the CSPS exam for the first time in 2017.
+The pass rate was 64% for first-time candidates attempting the CSPS exam in 2018.

 The detailed content outline for the exam is available in the NSCA Certification Handbook(PDF).Download the Certification Handbook (PDF)